Lovinity/wwsu/README.md

-                "allDay": false, // True if this is an all day event "start": "2018-05-16T04:00:00-04:00", // ISO string of the event start time "end": "2018-05-16T08:00:00-04:00", // ISO string of the event end time "color": "#5484ed", // Hexadecimal color representing this event "push": false // Internal use only
+                "allDay": false, // True if this is an all day event "start": "2018-05-16T04:00:00-04:00", // ISO string of the event start time "end": "2018-05-16T08:00:00-04:00", // ISO string of the event end time "verify": "Valid", // Verification status: Manual (event is not recognized by the system as a trigger), Valid (properly formatted event recognized by the system), Check (Event is valid but may require attention), Invalid (event will not work)
-            },
+				"verify_message": "", // Additional information regarding the verification status
+				"verify_titleHTML": "<span style=\"background: rgba(0, 0, 255, 0.2);\">Genre</span>: <span style=\"background: rgba(0, 255, 0, 0.2);\">New Rock</span>", // HTML formatted title for the calendar/verify page.
+                "color": "#5484ed", // Hexadecimal color representing this event },
             ...
         ]
 ### /calendar/verify [GET /calendar/verify]
 Returns an HTML page verifying the events in the WWSU Calendar for the next week.
 Checks for event title syntax, proper formatting, existing playlists/rotations, playlist length, and more.
-Page also uses calendar/verify-data for populating the verification.
+Page also uses calendar/get for populating the verification.
 #### Response 200 HTML
-### /calendar/verify-data [GET /calendar/verify-data]
-Get an array of verification statuses for calendar events.
-#### Response 200
-        [
-            {
-				"start": "2018-06-28T04:00:00-04:00", // Event start time ISO string "end": "2018-06-28T08:00:00-04:00", // Event end time ISO string "title": "<span style=\"background: rgba(0, 0, 255, 0.2);\">Genre</span>: <span style=\"background: rgba(255, 0, 0, 0.5);\">Dope Hip Hop</span>", // HTML title; indicates detected prefixes and formatting
-				"type": "Invalid", // Either Valid (works), Check (works but not optimally), Invalid (does not work), or Manual (not detected as a system event).
-				"message": "" // Contains information regarding what should be done for Valid status },
-            ...
-        ]
 ## Directors [/directors]
 The Directors endpoints regard the directors of WWSU Radio.
 ### /directors/get [GET /directors/get]